 The Hyundai Santa Cruz uses a monocoque design (as opposed to body-on-frame) and will be Hyundai’s first pickup truck.

 Luc Doncerwolke, the company’s Chief Design Officer, said that the Santa Cruz completed the design stage of development over a year ago and will go into production ‘as soon as possible.’

 The vehicle is expected to hit US showrooms in 2021, with a Kia-badged model not too far behind, and was captured cold-weather testing in Lapland in February 2020.

-The Santa Cruz is based on the Santa Fe SUV and, unusually, will employ a monocoque design (the only other pickup to do so is the SsangYong Musso).
+The Santa Cruz is based on the Santa Fe SUV and, unusually, will employ a monocoque design.
 It’s expected to be much smaller than the traditional pickup and more akin to the half-tonners that are popular in South America, with Hyundai revealing they are not targeting traditional Ford Ranger or Toyota Hilux customers.

 “Not everybody’s hauling a gooseneck trailer with a head of cattle in it.
 Not everybody’s got a horse trailer.
 Not everybody’s hauling a thousand pounds of concrete.
 Some people just need the utility of an open bed.

 “So we found out there’s this big market of people buying crossovers that it’s not their first choice.
 They’re active people, kayakers, rock climbing, hiking, mountain bikers… They hate the idea that they put their dirty gear in the back seat of the SUV where the child seat goes Monday morning.